 areas of expertise

-Caren Decter is a partner in the Litigation Group, focusing on white collar defense, data security, and intellectual property and commercial litigation.
+Caren Decter is a partner in the Litigation Group, focusing on commercial and intellectual property litigation, and white collar defense.
 Listed in Super Lawyers as a “Rising Star,” Ms. Decter represents clients in all phases of the pre-litigation and litigation process in criminal and civil matters pending in state and federal courts around the country.

 Clients benefit from her skill in managing complex litigation aggressively and efficiently, as well as her responsiveness and ability to forge creative solutions to complicated problems before they grow into drawn-out litigation.

 In her sophisticated white collar defense practice, Ms. Decter represents individuals and corporations in regulatory and criminal investigations involving allegations of accounting fraud, securities fraud, insider trading, antitrust violations, and violations of the Foreign Corrupt Practices Act.
 She frequently handles matters involving the U.S. Securities and Exchange Commission, the Department of Justice, various U.S. Attorney Offices and various District Attorney Offices.
 She also frequently assists clients in their responses to time-sensitive data security incidents and breaches.